marcwieland95/documentation/command.md

 The Command component allows for convenient way to create custom commands for your application.
 It's wrapped around powerfull [WP-CLI](http://wp-cli.org), so you can bring into play it's all features.

-[alert type="info"]Framework provides bunch of ready to use commands.
+[alert type="info"]Framework provides a bunch of ready to use commands.
 To view a list of all available commands, visit the [WP-CLI documentation page](/docs/wp-cli).[/alert]

 <a name="creating-command"></a>
 ## [Creating Command](#creating-command)